liamcal/MEANtest/walkthrough3/README.md

 A possible extension to this walkthrough is adding another text field which allows us to search/filter the results.
 This will require a slight tweak to the GET portion of the API, and a simple regex, but otherwise there's no new concept.

 Currently our "Enlarge Birds" button still only makes changes client-side.
 To make this update all the entries in the database isn't super easy, but feel free to give it a go.
 You'll probably need to register a new API handler, as our current set aren't equipped to handle updates very well.
+(I haven't done this myself yet).

 The next walkthrough will (hopefully) cover some user/login state management.